mitric-lab/NEB/README.md

 - `water_flip_qchem`: Reaction path of water flip with Q-Chem in the singlet ground state at the DFT level.<br>
 <br>
-Make sure that the `optimize_neb` script is within your `PATH variable, so that it can be called from the command-line.
+Make sure that the `optimize_neb` script is within your `$PATH` variable, so that it can be called from the command-line.
 The NEB computations can be performed in the electronic ground state as well as in the excited state.
 The interfaces allow these features at least for Gaussian 16 and Q-Chem.
 Optimization within the frame of spin-polarised/unrestricted wave functions are also possible and tested with Gaussian 16 and Q-Chem.